bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Overcast
+- Mostly Cloudy
-- 84% humidity
+- 90% humidity
-- 2 mph wind
+- 6 mph wind
-- 91% cloud cover
+- 87% cloud cover
-- 39 AQI 🟩
+- 37 AQI 🟩
-- 0.27 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>